-Most adhesive manufacturers list the viscosity of the uncured adhesive on their literature to help engineers determine which product is most suitable for a specific application and can be integrated into their production line most effectively.
-Temperature and shear (stirring or agitating) can affect adhesive viscosity and flow behavior, therefore it is important to take these factors into consideration when selecting an adhesive product.
+Most adhesive manufacturers list the viscosity of the uncured adhesive in their literature to help engineers determine which product is most suitable for a specific application and can be integrated into their production line most effectively.
+Temperature and shear (stirring or agitating) can affect adhesive viscosity and flow behavior.
+Therefore it is important to take these factors into consideration when selecting an adhesive product.

 Viscosity is the measure of resistance to gradual deformation by stress.
 For the purpose of liquid adhesives, viscosity corresponds to the thickness of the liquid.
-Water has a viscosity of 1 cP (or mPa.s) at 20°C. Liquids that have a viscosity less than water are mobile liquids and those with viscosity higher than water are viscous liquids.
+Since water has a viscosity of 1 cP (or mPa.s) at 20°C. Liquids with a viscosity less than water are mobile liquids, and those with a viscosity higher than water are viscous liquids.

 Temperature °C | Temperature°F | Viscosity cP |